boborbt/priority_queue_cxx/README.md

 ## How fast is it?

 As far as I know, there are no C extensions implementing priority queues to date.
 This implies that the provided implementation is a *lot* faster than the best current alternative.
-To get an idea about how faster it is, here it follows a comparison of the time needed to push and pop 50.000 elements by FastContainers and others priority queues implementations that can be found on Rubygems.
+To get an idea about how faster it is, here it follows a comparison of the time needed to push and pop a given number of elements by FastContainers and others priority queues implementations that can be found on Rubygems.
+In each experiment the number of push/pop to be performed is chosen so to have a reasonable response time (within few minutes).

 ### Comparison with [algorithms (0.6.1)](http://rubygems.org/gems/algorithms)